cokelid/ChocoButler/README.md

 1) The first check for outdated-packages occurs as soon as the script starts (not one minute after as is the normal beahviour)
 2) If no outdated packages are found, a dummy package ("DummyTest") is added to the outdated list
-3) No changes are made during update installation, it just does a dry-run (i.e. the `--noop` switch is passed to `choco upgrade`)
+3) No changes are made during the installation of upgrades, it just does a dry-run (i.e. the `--noop` switch is passed to `choco upgrade`)

-This allows you to quickly test the main check->upgrade workflow, without having to wait for actual outdated packages to occur.
+The above changes allow you to quickly test the main check->upgrade workflow, without having to wait for an actual outdated packages to appear.

 ## TODO